 What do Academy members vote on?

 Achievement in TV, that's what.
-The 2018 Emmys reward programs, performances, and individual achievements that took place between the span of June 1, 2017 and May 31, 2018.
+The 2019 Emmys reward programs, performances, and individual achievements that took place in TV shows whose first episode (at least) aired between the span of June 1, 2018, and May 31, 2019.
 So, in the spring of each year, all eligible programs, performances, and individuals submit themselves to the Television Academy — and cough up a hefty sum do so.
 A program pays $450, and an individual coughs up $225.
 But hey, it’s worth it for the possibility of a gold statue and the epithet “Emmy award winning.”
 This year, the Emmys received 9,100 entries over 122 categories.

 How do shows sort themselves into categories?
 Is there a kind of TV Sorting Hat?